 This site remembers the lost American automakers, great and small, in picture and in story.
 The Makes are sorted below into the historical era in which they met their demise.
-If one of the boxes below has a title, click the picture to get the story.
+If one of the pictures has a title, click it for the story.
 They are also listed alphabetically in the Index of Makes Histories to the right.
 If it is highlighted, a history is available.

 The Recently Departed

 Throughout the evolution of the automobile, economic hard times have naturally selected out the weakest Makes.
 Between the bursting of the DotCom Bubble and the Great Recession, the first decade of the 20th Century sent some storied names to their graves - as well as others that won’t be as sorely missed.

 These were the dark days of the American automobile.
 The triple wallop of oil embargos, government regulations and a nearly constant state of recession, took down most of the last remaining independents.
 Also defeated were several promising upstarts - as well as a few that were a bit more questionable.

 As the realities of the post-war world set in, many of the storied independent makers found they could no longer compete.
 Soon thereafter the nation's worst recession since the Great Depression forced even the Big Three to retreat - or at least two of them.